SAP-samples/teched2025-IN260/exercises/Excercise_04.md

 ![IN260 Figure 04.04](assets/IN260_04.04.png)

 ## Step 5: Review and Save Overlay MAG
-Review the selected overlay mappings, then clear and save:
+Review the selected overlay mappings, then clear and save the accepted mappings to persist them in the MAG:
 - (a) Added overlay mappings appear in **green**.
 - (b) Open **Proposal List**.
 - (c) Click **Clear Proposal** to remove the transient list (the accepted mappings remain).